 - walking while looking at a phone while playing.

-If you've children, like me - good luck!
-My two try and get me to drive the streets while they look for Pokemons.
+If you've got children, like me - good luck!
+My two try and get me to drive the streets while they look for Pokemon.

 About the Author

 Geoff Stewart is a highly experienced and skilled IT Challenger at Surety IT.
 His knowledge is based on years of industry experience having created customised, stable, well performing systems both for multi-national companies in the UK and Australia and Surety IT customers.